Top tips for a dog safe garden

 The best way to protect your garden and dogs is by designing a pet-friendly garden.
 Raised beds and clearly designed pathways help to keep dogs out of the flowerbeds and protect the more delicate plants.
 For areas where the dogs (and children) will be letting off steam choose tougher more hardy plants or shrubs that can withstand a bit of battering.

 Ensure your fencing is secure with no gaps or holes to prevent your dog escaping.
 Look at your pet’s habits too – are they a digger?
-If so, why not give them an area that it is OK for them to dig in and encourage them to use this area instead by hiding toys or treats in it, rather than the lawn.
+If so, why not give them an area that is OK for them to dig in and encourage them to use this area instead by hiding toys or treats in it, rather than the lawn or under a fence.

 The main dangers for your pup come from chemicals and fertilisers, so try and reduce your use of these products – it is better for the wildlife in your garden too.
-Metaldehyde (slug pellets) is the most common poisoning we see.
+Slug pellets (metaldehyde) is the most common poisoning vets see.

 Some plants can be toxic to animals.
 Common plants that are toxic include: crocuses, azaleas, bleeding heart (dicentra), box, bluebells, broom, cyclamen, daffodils, dieffenbachia, hyacinth bulbs, mistletoe, yew, onions and rhubarb.
-Although most plants are not attractive to pets, puppies and kittens are especially inquisitive and dog can chew on sticks when you are pruning.
+Although most plants are not attractive to pets, puppies are especially inquisitive and dogs can chew on sticks when you are pruning.

 Mulches – cocoa mulch is toxic if eaten and has the same effect as chocolate.
 So make sure to keep this out of your dog's way.

-Be careful with your compost heap as mouldy food can make your pet quite ill and ensure your dog cannot access your compost heap for a quick snack.
+Be careful with your compost heap as mouldy food can make your pet quite ill so ensure your dog cannot access your compost heap for a quick snack.

 - Clear pathways